jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 Fortunately, the FDA has begun to recognize the need for regulation and to clarify its planned approach.
 The FDA does not plan to regulate the broad category of digital health apps that are intended to maintain or encourage a healthy lifestyle.
 However, they do plan to provide regulatory oversight for the narrower class of digital therapeutics that are used to diagnose, treat or manage disease including mental illness.
 In fact, in 2018 the FDA cleared the first digital therapeutic for substance use disorders based in part on evidence of its effectiveness.

-This is an important first step but FDA oversight is not sufficient because patients always be aware of their guidance or the subtle distinctions between a digital health app and a digital therapeutic.
+This is an important first step but FDA oversight is not sufficient because patients may not always be aware of their guidance or the subtle distinctions between a digital health app and a digital therapeutic.

 ---